Book your next COVID-19 Vaccination at WholeLife Pharmacy & Healthfoods

 Can pregnant and breastfeeding women receive the COVID-19 vaccine?

-International studies and vaccine trials have shown the COVID-19 vaccines are safe during pregnancy and does not increase the chances of pregnancy complications.
-It is also safe to continue breastfeeding before and after receiving your vaccination.
-Talk to your pharmacist or GP if you are pregnant, breastfeeding, or planning pregnancy and have any questions or concerns about the COVID-19 vaccination.
+It is safe to continue breastfeeding before and after vaccination.
+Talk to your pharmacist or GP if you are pregnant, breastfeeding or planning pregnancy.

 Do I have to pay for the COVID-19 vaccine?